techorionai/navigableai-sdk-web/README.md

 # Navigable AI Chat SDK

-The **Navigable AI Chat SDK** provides an easily embeddable and customizable chat interface to integrate AI assistant capabilities into your web application.
+The **Navigable AI Web Chat SDK** provides an easily embeddable and customizable chat interface to integrate AI assistant capabilities into your web application.
 This documentation will guide you through the installation, setup, and usage of the SDK, along with reference information on the main functions available.

 ---